winstonto446/Mathematical-modelling-Suspension-bridges/README.md

 This repository contains a Python simulation of a suspension bridge designed to analyse its dynamic behavior under varying loads.

+The file `summative_assignment (7).pdf` contains the written report for this project.
+The other files contain the code snippets for different parts of the simulation.

 ## Project Overview
 - Developed a **Python simulation** to study vertical and horizontal oscillations of a suspension bridge.
 - Investigated **normal mode frequencies** and **resonance phenomena** under dynamic loading conditions.